dougeby/IntuneDocs/intune/app-protection-policies-monitor.md

 ---
 # required metadata

-title: How to monitor app protection policiestitleSuffix: "Intune Azure preview"
+title: How to monitor app protection policiestitleSuffix: "Intune on Azure"
-description: "Intune Azure preview: See how many users have the policy, and drill down to find more details."
+description: See how many users have the policy, and drill down to find more details."
 keywords:
 author: andredm7
 ms.author: andredm